- Interactive Questions

 PAF (platelet activating factor): An alkyl phospholipid released by a variety of cell types including mast cells and basophils, which has immunoregulatory effects on lymphocytes and monocytes/macrophages as well as causing platelet aggregation and degranulation.

-paracortex: The part of an organ (e.g. lymph node) which lies between the cortex and the medulla.
+paracortex: The part of an organ (e.g., lymph node) that lies between the cortex and the medulla.

-pattern recognition receptor (PRR): Receptors found on many different cell types in the immune system which enable them to recognize pathogen-associated molecular patterns (PAMPs).
-Amongst the large number of different PRRs are the mannose receptor (CD206), macrophage scavenger receptor (CD204) and the Toll-like receptors.
+pattern recognition receptor (PRR): Cell-associated or soluble receptors that enable the immune system to detect pathogen-associated molecular patterns (PAMPs) and danger-associated molecular patterns (DAMPs).
+Among the large number of different PRRs are the mannose receptor (CD206), macrophage scavenger receptor (CD204), and the Toll-like receptors.

-perforin: Molecule produced by cytotoxic T-cells and NK cells which, like complement component C9, polymerizes to form a pore in the membrane of the target cell leading to cell death.
+perforin: Molecule produced by cytotoxic T-cells and NK cells that, like complement component C9, polymerizes to form a pore in the membrane of the target cell leading to cell death.

-periarteriolar lymphoid sheath (PALS): The lymphoid tissue which forms the white pulp of the spleen.
+periarteriolar lymphoid sheath (PALS): The lymphoid tissue that forms the white pulp of the spleen.

 peripheral tolerance: Specific immunological tolerance occurring outside of the primary lymphoid organs.

-PHA (phytohemagglutinin): A plant lectin which acts as a T-cell mitogen.
+PHA (phytohemagglutinin): A plant lectin that acts as a T-cell mitogen.

-phagocyte: Cells, including monocytes/macrophages and neutrophils, which are specialized for the engulfment of cellular and particulate matter.
+phagocyte: Cells (including monocytes/macrophages and neutrophils) that are specialized for the engulfment of cellular and particulate matter.

 phagolysosome: Intracellular vacuole where killing and digestion of phagocytosed material occurs following the fusion of a phagosome with a lysosome.